CONNECTICUT STATE COLLEGES AND UNIVERSITIES

 In 1959, six years after the institution had moved to its present campus, state legislation expanded Southern's offerings to include liberal arts curricula leading to bachelor's degrees in the arts and sciences, as well as career-oriented degree programs in fields such as nursing, social work, business, and computer science.The expanded curricular offerings also resulted in the legislature changing the institution's name to Southern Connecticut State College.

 Since then, Southern has continued its growth as a modern, diversified center of higher learning, expanding both its undergraduate and graduate programs and opening up entirely new fields of study and research.
 In March 1983 Southern became a university, completing its evolution.
 Today, the University is composed of five academic colleges and schools: the College of Arts and Sciences, the School of Business, the College of Education, the College of Health and Human Services, and the School of Graduate and Professional Studies.
 In 2002, the University introduced the Doctor of Education degree program, and its first Ed.D. degree was conferred at the 2006 commencement.
-Today, Southern also offers a sixth year diploma in several specialized areas, two doctorate in education degrees (Ed.D.), and a doctorate of social work (D.S.W.).
+The University now offers a Doctor of Education in Nursing and a Doctor of Social Work.
 With its strong and healthy identity intact and its fine traditions for support, Southern can look to a future as varied, dynamic, responsive, and responsible as its past.

 Southern Connecticut State University does not discriminate on the basis of age; ancestry, color; gender identity and expression; intellectual disability; learning disability; mental disorder; physical disability; marital status, national origin; race; religious creed; sex, including pregnancy, transgender status, sexual harassment and sexual assault; sexual orientation; veteran status; or any other status protected by federal or state laws in admission to, access to, treatment in, or employment in its programs and activities.